What Does PPB Mean in Hydrogen Water?

 PPB means parts per billion.

-In hydrogen water, it describes dissolved molecular hydrogen concentration.
+In hydrogen water, it is used to describe dissolved molecular hydrogen concentration.

 The key conversion is simple: